Pran-Ker/Devops-Capstone/README.md

 Through the `kubectl` interface, the Deployment will check the current status of the cluster and make it match the desired state specified by the user.

-### Stateful Set

-Finally, we will introduce another Kubernetes framework called **Stateful Set**, used to manage *stateful applications* such as databases.
-In this [link](http://pauldone.blogspot.com/2017/06/deploying-mongodb-on-kubernetes-gke25.html) I found the best definition of them:

-> StatefulSets provides the capabilities of stable unique network hostnames and stable dedicated network storage volume mappings, essential for a database cluster to function properly and for data to exist and outlive the lifetime of inherently ephemeral containers.

 ### Persistent Volumes

 As explained in the [docs](https://kubernetes.io/docs/concepts/storage/persistent-volumes/), `PersistentVolume`s are pieces of storage that will be requested through `PersistentVolumeClaim`s.